apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/fingerprinting.md

 ### Data obfuscation

-Two main data obfuscation techniues are widely employed:
+Two main data obfuscation techniques are widely employed:

 1. **String splitting** uses the concatenation of multiple substrings.
 It is mostly used alongside an `eval()` or `document.write()`.
 2. **Keyword replacement** allows the script to mask the accessed properties.
 This allows the script to have a random order of the substrings and makes it harder to detect.